GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/terraform-pulumi-sst-tradeoff-analysis.md

 track the real-world resources to determine what changes are needed during deployments.

 #### Strengths
-- Being used by many large organisations, Terraform has demonstrated enterprise-readiness and is a proven technology.
+- Being used by many large organisations, **Terraform has demonstrated enterprise-readiness** and is a proven technology.
-- Terraform supports virtually all cloud providers, making it one of the most versatile IaC tools.
+- **Terraform supports virtually all cloud providers**, making it one of the most versatile IaC tools.
 - The official documentation is comprehensive, with a wealth of examples and tutorials.
 - Terraform has an active community and a large adoption, making experienced practitioners easier to find.
 Additionally, HashiCorp offers certifications that may help in the vetting process.
+- Terraform Cloud provides visibility and security features at a competitive price point.

 #### Challenges

-- Terraform requires the use of HCL and specialized Terraform-specific knowledge and tooling.
-This encourages a Software Engineer vs DevOps Specialist divide, which is increasingly seen as hindering productivity, especially in smaller teams.
+- Terraform requires the use of HCL and specialized Terraform-specific knowledge and tooling. **This encourages a Software Engineer vs DevOps Specialist divide**, which is increasingly seen as hindering productivity, especially in smaller teams.
 - Terraform code is harder to keep DRY, and HCL sometimes lacks useful features available in more expressive programming languages.